UnveiledSafe8/notes/Investment Science.md

 A graphical representation showing the inverse relationship between a bond’s price and its yield.
 Price drops more slowly as yields rise and rises faster as yields fall.
 Useful for visualizing how bond prices react to market interest rate movements.
 Longer maturities lead to more drastic price change effects from yield changes pivoting along bond par.

+### Immunization

+Immunization is a fixed-income portfolio strategy that ensures a target return is achieved regardless of interest rate movements by matching the duration of assets and liabilities.
+When properly immunized, the effect of interest rate changes on the present value of assets is offset by opposing changes in reinvestment returns, thereby preserving the portfolio’s ability to meet future liabilities.
+Net duration and present value with obligations and fixed income assets is 0.

+### Reinvestment Risk

+Reinvestment risk is the possibility that intermediate cash flows, such as coupon payments, will need to be reinvested at a lower interest rate than the original investment.
+This risk can reduce the total return of a bond below its yield to maturity, particularly when interest rates decline or the bond has high coupons and short duration.

+### Reimmunization

+Reimmunization is the process of adjusting a previously immunized portfolio to restore duration matching after interest rates, cash flows, or other market conditions have changed.
+It ensures continued protection against interest rate fluctuations and is necessary when the duration of assets and liabilities diverges over time due to market dynamics.

+### Yield Curve

+The yield curve is a graphical representation showing the relationship between interest rates (yields) and the time to maturity of debt instruments, typically government bonds, of equal credit quality.
+It reflects market expectations about future interest rates and economic activity.

+### Normal vs Inverted Yield Curve

+A normal yield curve slopes upward, indicating that longer-term bonds have higher yields than shorter-term ones, which suggests expectations of economic growth and potentially rising inflation.
+An inverted yield curve slopes downward, where short-term yields are higher than long-term yields, often interpreted as a signal of expected economic slowdown or recession.

+### Term Structure Theory

+Term structure theory seeks to explain the shape of the yield curve and includes several models.
+It takes the assumption that interest rates increase with time money must be held in a financial instrument.

+### Spot Rate
+The yield on a zero-coupon bond maturing at a specific future date.
+It represents the market’s required return for a risk-free investment over a fixed period, starting today.

+### Forward Rate
+The implied interest rate between two future periods, derived from current spot rates.
+It reflects market expectations for future interest rates.

+### Spot Rate Curve
+A graph showing the relationship between spot rates and their respective maturities.
+It represents the term structure of interest rates and is fundamental for bond pricing and interest rate modeling.
+Follows similar structure to yield curve.

+### Interest Rate Forecast
+A projection of future interest rates using market instruments (like forward rates), economic indicators, and monetary policy expectations.

+### Short Rate
+The interest rate for an extremely short time period, typically referring to the annual forward rate at a given future time.

+### Running Present Value
+The present value of the remaining cash flows from a bond or portfolio, using a recursive approach starting from the end.

+### Floating Rate Bond
+A bond whose coupon payments adjust periodically based on a reference interest rate, plus a fixed spread.
+It reduces interest rate risk compared to fixed-rate bonds.

+### Expectations Theory
+States that the shape of the yield curve is determined by market expectations of future short-term interest rates.
+A rising yield curve indicates anticipated rate increases.

+### Expectations Hypothesis
+A specific form of the expectations theory assuming no risk premium, where forward rates equal expected future spot rates.
+It offers a theoretical framework but often diverges from empirical data.

+### Liquidity Preference
+Suggests that investors prefer short-term bonds due to lower risk and higher liquidity.
+Consequently, long-term bonds must offer a premium (liquidity premium) to attract investors, often resulting in an upward-sloping yield curve.

+### Market Segmentation
+Asserts that the bond market is segmented by maturity preferences of different investors.
+The yield curve shape is driven by supply and demand within each segment rather than rate expectations.

+### Explanations For Spot Rate Curve Shape
+Expectations theory attributes the curve to anticipated future rates.
+Liquidity preference explains upward slopes through added premiums for longer maturities.
+Market segmentation emphasizes differing investor demands across maturity ranges.

+### Invariance Theorem
+States that if interest rates evolve according to expectation dynamics, any amount invested will grow by the same amount regardless of the investment and reinvestment strategy.

 ---